jj1bdx/emprng/README.md

 * A master module `emprng` will accept the `random`-compatible entry functions
 * Each PRNG algorithm has one or more individual Erlang modules

+## License

+Apache License 2.0 (individual PRNG may have less restrictive licenses)